 Martin, T., Pierson, J., Rivale, S. R., Vye, N. J., Bransford, J. D. & Diller, K. (2007).
 The function of generating ideas in the Legacy Cycle.
 In W. Aung (Ed.), Innovations 2007: World innovations in engineering education and research.
 Arlington, VA: International Network for Engineering Education and Research (iNEER).

-Mehus, S. (in press).
+Mehus, S. (2011).
 Creating contexts for action: Multimodal practices for managing children's conduct in the childcare classroom.
 In Goodwin, C., C. LeBaron & J. Streeck (Eds.), Multimodality and human activity: Research on human behavior, action, and communication.
 Cambridge: Cambridge University Press.

 Meltzoff, A. N. (2009).
 The roots of social cognition: The Like-Me framework.
 In D. Cicchetti & M. R. Gunnar (Eds.), Minnesota Symposium on Child Psychology: Meeting the challenge of translational research in child psychology (Vol. 35, pp. 29-58).
 NY: John Wiley.